flexiondotorg/MKV-to-MP4/README.txt

  - http://wiki.flexion.org/ConvertingMKV.html

 v1.2 2009, 27th August.
- - Fixed NeroAacEnc parameters
+ - Added option to force the use of 'mp4creator' instead of 'MP4Box'.
+ - Added option to keep the intermidiate files created by the script.
- - Fixed DTS 5.1 to AAC 5.1 transcoding when using 'faac'
+ - Improved audio steam decoding by using 'ffmpeg' and 'sox'.
+Fixed DTS 5.1 to AAC 5.1 transcoding which now works when using 'faac'.
- - Simplified audio steam decoding by using 'dcadec' and 'a52dec'
+ - Improved bitrates for 'faac' and 'neroAacEnc'.
+AAC file sizes will be much closer for both.

 v1.1 2009, 23rd April.
  - Fixed tool validation